This article presents the benefits of the full commercial over the Open Source core version.

 - FIB-DM Informative, 4062 entities, a new model derived from the latest FIBO Development version.

-The full version adds a thousand normative entities in additional packages for Securities, Derivatives, Indices & Indicators.
+The full version adds one thousand three hundred normative entities in additional packages for Securities, Derivatives, Indices & Indicators.
 The permissive commercial license includes data model resources.
 This overview discusses license terms, maintenance, and pricing.